Choropleth map with R

 In a choropleth map, each region has a color that represents the value of a numeric variable.

-In this example, this variable is already available in the data slot of the geospatial object.
-You can have a look to it typing africa@data in the terminal.
+In this example, this variable is already available in the africa object.
+You can have a look to it typing africa in the terminal.

 # library